Electrodomésticos

 Electrodomésticos (Spanish for Appliances) is a Chilean band of experimental rock and electronic rock, formed in Santiago de Chile in 1984.
 The band was one of the most critically acclaimed avant-garde acts of the underground scene of Pinochet´s Chile during the 1980s.
 They were active from 1984 to 1991, when they produced two remarkable albums, Viva Chile and Carrera de éxitos.
 They reunited in 2002 and created a new album called La Nueva Canción Chilena.
 They dissolved again in 2005, and reunited again in 2011, when a documentary about them was made by Sergio Castro, called Electrodomésticos: El frío misterio.
-Carlos Cabezas was the founding member and leader of the emblematic band.
+Carlos Cabezas was the founding member and leader of the band.
 In 2017 they released a new studio album called Ex la humanidad.